kaplanelad/shellfirm/docs/checks/terraform.md

 * `terraform workspace delete -lock=false` - This command deletes a Terraform workspace without a state lock and prompts for confirmation.

 * `terraform force-unlock -force` - This command manually unlocks the state for the defined configuration without asking for confirmation and prompts for confirmation.

+- `terraform state mv/replace-provider` with `-dry-run` is excluded from detection.